Human Trafficking in Today's Society

 Syllabus - 7 week course with two-week between classes

 Extra credit - click here

-Orientation: Discuss class and expectations, go over WEC policy, and divide class into research groups
+Orientation: Discuss class and expectations, go over policy, and divide class into research groups

 Exercise: Ice breaker exercise at the beginning of class - finding your comfort zone